seek4science/seek/SOLID_QUEUE_REVIEW.md

 ## Overall

 Solid and well-tested.
-The one substantive suggestion is to double-check the weekly-digest schedule (#1); the rest are notes.
+The one substantive suggestion — the weekly-digest schedule (#1) — has been fixed; the rest are notes.

 ## Not yet expanded (if a deeper pass is wanted)